argoproj/argo-workflows/docs/fields.md

 |`name`|`string`|Name is the header name|
 |`value`|`string`|Value is the literal value to use for the header|

-## OSSCredentialConfig
+## OSSCredentialsConfig

-OSSCredentialConfig specifies the credential configuration for OSS
+OSSCredentialsConfig specifies the credential configuration for OSS

 ### Fields
 | Field Name | Field Type | Description   |